The Northern Zone champions went two-for-three on the opening day of their respective USA Hockey Tier II National Tournaments on Wednesday.

 Kyle Shero restored Pittsburghs two-goal lead just 1:15 into the second period before the Thunder battled back to tie the game before intermission.
 Pickering cut the deficit to 3-2 at the 7:48 mark off an assist from Robert, who pulled the Thunder even when he converted from Wilmshurst for a short-handed goal with 1:15 left.

-Shane Cryderman capped the St. Lawrence comeback with just 28 seconds left in regulation after connecting for a power play goal that was set up by Nick Henrie and Robert, who finished with a goal and three assists.
+Shane Cryderman scored with just 28 seconds left in regulation after connecting for a power play goal that was set up by Nick Henrie and Robert, who finished with a goal and three assists.

 Noah Kormanyos turned aside 19 shots backstopping the win while Hayden Chieffo had 29 saves in the losing cause.